-7 The CPS captures point-in-time offers of coverage for March 2021, but the Auxiliary Data is based on the calendar year 2020 employment and insurance variables.
-The ASEC offer data has two sets of variables (one where the universe is limited to ESI dependents who work and are not self-employed, another with an expanded universe).
+&lt;sup>3 The CPS captures point-in-time offers of coverage for March 2022, but the Auxiliary Data is based on the calendar year 2021 employment and insurance variables.
+The ASEC dataset has two sets of variables (one where the universe is limited to ESI dependents who work and are not self-employed and another with an expanded universe).

-8 These were workers covered by their current employers.
+&lt;sup>4 These were workers covered by their current employers.

-9 An employer is considered to offer coverage if it offers coverage to any employee, even if not all employees are eligible for the coverage.
+&lt;sup>5 An employer is considered to offer coverage if it offers coverage to any employee, even if not all employees are eligible for the coverage.

-10 For imputation purposes only, hours worked was split at 30 per week to be consistent with the Affordable Care Act.
+&lt;sup>6 For imputation purposes only, hours worked was split at 30 per week to be consistent with the Affordable Care Act.